millear2/odin-recipes/README.md

 # odin-recipes
 This is a webpage project to create a page with a recipe.
-Once completed I will have demonstrated the skills of creating and developing html files included references to other local files and images.
+Once completed I will have demonstrated the skills of creating and developing html files including references to other local files and images.